axelvaldez/radical-companies/_posts/2024/the-fiat-system-has-been-good/2024-12-12-the-fiat-system-has-been-good.markdown

 <h1>Summary (so far)</h1>
  <ul>
   <li><strong>Fiat Has Been Good.</strong> Mostly for the people looking to make money.
-But making money is just one aspect of what we, people, are all about.
-Many others do not like to have to slave and fight to stay on the survival treadmill.</li>
+But making money is just one aspect of what we are all about.
+Others may not like to have to slave and fight to stay on the survival treadmill.</li>
-  <li><strong>Climate Change.</strong> This is only one aspect of the ills that we have broumde Earth suffer.
-Water privatization, deforestation, pollution, and many others are just as harmful to the Earth and to us.</li>
+  <li><strong>Climate Change.</strong> This is only one aspect of the ills that Fiat hs brought the Earth to suffer.
+Others are water privatization, deforestation, pollution.
+These and many others are harmful to the Earth and to us.</li>
-  <li><strong>The Tshirt Said It.</strong> The As Ursula LeGuin, te author said, the divine rights of Kings and Queens were once inescapable, but now they are not.</li>
+  <li><strong>The Tshirt Said It.</strong> As Ursula LeGuin, the author, said, &ldquo;<em>The divine rights of Kings and Queens were once inescapable, but now they are not.</em>&rdquo;</li>
  </ul>

 <div style="margin-bottom:1in; font-family: American Typewriter, serif; ">